On the First Order Cohomology of Infinite--Dimensional Unitary Groups: Unitary highest weight representations of

 \section{Unitary highest weight representations of $U_p(\SH)$}

 For finitely supported weights $\lambda \in\Z^\N$, the corresponding unitary highest weight representation $\urep{\lambda}$ of $U(\infty)$ extends to a norm-continuous unitary representation of $U_p(\SH)$ (for $p\in[1,\infty)$ and $\SH=\ell^2(\N,\C)$).
-We realize these representations as subrepresentations in finite tensor products of the natural representation of $U_p(\SH)$ on $\SH$ resp. on $\SH^*$ (cf. \thref{tensor product module}).
+We realize these representations as subrepresentations in finite tensor products of the identical representation and its dual representation of $U_p(\SH)$ on $\SH$ resp. on $\SH^*$ (cf. \thref{tensor product module}).
 Our results of the preceding section allow us to construct unbounded 1-cocycles for almost all finitely supported $\lambda$.
 There are only three exceptional cases where the first cohomology spaces are trivial (cf. ~\thref{H^1 for U_p}).\\

 We denote by $\setlambda$ the set of all decreasingly ordered non-negative integer valued tuples with a finite number of positive entries.
 To any $\lambda \in \setlambda$, we associate a \textit{Young diagram} $D_\lambda$ (also called \textit{Ferrers diagram}) which consists of $\ell_\lambda := \max\{j| \ \ \lambda_j >0\}$ rows and the $j$-th row has $\lambda_j$ boxes, so that the whole diagram consists of $|\lambda|:= \sum_{i=1}^{\ell_\lambda} \lambda_i$ boxes.
 Conversely, any Young diagram $D$ (with row (and column) length weakly decreasing) defines a unique $\lambda\in \setlambda$ by counting the row boxes.
 Given a Young diagram $D$, we obtain the \textit{conjugate} (or \textit{transposed}) Young diagram $D'$ by switching rows and columns.
 Thus, for any $\lambda\in \setlambda$, we define the \textit{conjugate} tuple $\lambda'\in\setlambda$ via the relation $D_{\lambda'} := D'_\lambda$.
 Note that $\ell_{\lambda'} = \lambda_1$ and the entry $j$ occurs $\lambda_j - \lambda_{j+1}$ times in $\lambda'$.